• Skip to content

 1. Cleanliness

-Anyone who frequents convenience stores realizes the challenge there is to keeping them clean.
+Anyone who frequents convenience stores realizes the challenge there is to keep them clean.

 From spilled drinks to blowing trash to leaky vehicles, the nature of the business presents many challenges to keeping a clean facility.